Alma / Ardmore Field Development, North Sea, United Kingdom

-Scotland-based company EnQuest is planning to redevelop the Ardmore field (known earlier as the Argyll field) located in the central North Sea.
-The field covers UK continental shelf blocks 30/24 and 30/25 and lies in a water depth of 80m.
-It will be renamed Alma under the redevelopment project.
+Scotland-based company EnQuest redeveloped the Ardmore field (known earlier as the Argyll field) located in the central North Sea.
+The field covers UK continental shelf blocks 30/24 and 30/25 of production licence P1765 and lies in a water depth of 80m.
+It was renamed Alma under the redevelopment project.

-First oil from the project is expected in August 2013.
+First oil from the project was produced in October 2015.
 The life of field is estimated to be ten years.
-EnQuest is planning to invest $850m into the project.
+EnQuest’s investment in the project is estimated to be $850m.

 Discovery and geology of the North Sea field